 [pulls out a silver dollar]

 [puts the dollar on the table]

 Cheyenne: [drinking coffee] Good.
-My mother used to make it this way.
-Hot, strong, and good.
+My mother used to make coffee this way - hot, strong, and good.

 Cheyenne: What the hell is this?

 Harmonica: It's a station.
 And all around it a town.
 Brett McBain's town.

 Cheyenne: [starts to laugh] Was HE crazy, heh!